aws/aws-cdk/packages/@aws-cdk/aws-pipes-targets-alpha/README.md

 ### Amazon SageMaker Pipeline

 A SageMaker pipeline can be used as a target for a pipe.
-The pipline will receive the (enriched/filtered) source payload.
+The pipeline will receive the (enriched/filtered) source payload.

 ```ts
 declare const sourceQueue: sqs.Queue;